josemm83/gifTastic/README.md

 Just click on an image to animate it.

 ## How to use
-Click on the blank white box to get started and hit search the system will then search for any key phrase or item that you inputted.
+Click on the blank white box to get started and click on the submite button.
+The system will then create a button of your search for later use.
+You can do multiple searches and each will have it's own corresponding button.

-A button will then be created and if you click on it, 10 gifs will appear for your enjoyment of the searched item.
-If you wish to search for more gifs, simply search for them.
+When you are ready you can click on button(s) that will load 10 gifs on the web page.
+If more then one button is clicked the latest gifs will be used.
+The others will be pushed down on the site. :computer:

 ## Examples
 ![Site Start](https://github.com/josemm83/gifTastic/blob/master/gifSite.jpg)